 According to Ajzen and Fishbein (1980), attitude has a major impact on behavioral intentions.
 Ajzen (1991) claimed that a person's attitude toward a behavior is a crucial element that determines intention.
 Furthermore, Ramayah et al. (2009) emphasize that good attitudes toward the intention correlate with one another.
-A person's attitude and intention in learning knowledge about professional Zakat will grow a good influence (Ding & Yu, 2020).
-Al Jaffri Saad and Haniffa (2014) emphasize that a good attitude can stimulate someone to be interested in paying Zakat.
-According to Al Jaffri Saad and Hanifa (2014), a good attitude encourages someone to be interested in paying Zakat, while a negative attitude will discourage it.
+A person's attitude and intention in learning knowledge about professional zakat will grow a good influence (Ding & Yu, 2020).
+Al Jaffri Saad and Haniffa (2014) emphasize that a good attitude can stimulate someone to be interested in paying zakat.
+According to Al Jaffri Saad and Hanifa (2014), a good attitude encourages someone to be interested in paying zakat, while a negative attitude will discourage it.

-H1: A positive attitude is favorable to encouraging someone to be interested in paying professional Zakat.
+H1: Positive attitude has favorable to encourage someone to be interested in paying professional zakat.